playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 this.parentViewRef.createEmbeddedView(this.templ, {
 	$implicit: pigLatinVal,
 	original: this.makePiglatin,
-	makePiglatinCa			sing: this.makePiglatinCasing
+	makePiglatinCasing: this.makePiglatinCasing
 });
 ```

 <iframe src="https://stackblitz.com/edit/start-to-source-38-pig-latin-as-keyword?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-Now that we're exporting the output with the `as`, it should show on screen as expected.
+Now that we're exporting the output with the `as`, it should show on-screen as expected.
 So why is this? **Well, `as` exports the outputted value that it's bound to.** In this case, we're binding the value to `casing` (because that's what `'upper'` is being passed as an input to).

 Of course, this means that you can send any value as the context.
 Change the code to read: